 One downside of a 529 plan is that it is strictly limited to use for education purposes.

-“Some people decide not to go to college, which can be a problem if you've set up a substantial 529 plan," said Hausknost.
+“Some people decide not to go to college, which can be a problem if you've set up a substantial 529 plan," said DeLauro.
 “You pay a tax penalty if the funds are used for something other than education.
 The only option to avoid that is to change the beneficiary to another grandchild who might go to college."

 Another option for grandparents is to pay their grandchild's tuition directly to the university.
-That removes any concern about gift taxes and about the parents or children using the money for something other than college, said Hausknost.
+That removes any concern about gift taxes and about the parents or children using the money for something other than college, said DeLauro.

 For families with children with special needs, an ABLE account functions in a similar way to a 529 plan, said Finn.

 “An ABLE account is a tax-advantaged account that can be used to pay for any type of services that help someone with special needs," said Finn.
 “The funds are tax-free when they're pulled out of the account."